 EFF-2: Vertical distance route efficiency

 This metric [13] is a percentage computed by dividing the vertical distance conducted in the ideal route by the vertical distance conducted in the actual route.
 In the ideal case, the vertical distance should only include the ascending from the take-off point to the lowest altitude of flying, and the descending from that altitude to the landing point, measured in meters.
 The actual vertical distance is the sum of all the ascending or descending distances executed by the aircraft while conducting its route, measured in meters.
-The actual vertical distance can be graphed as the 2D projection in the vertical plane of the route conducted by the aircraft.per aircraft
+The actual vertical distance can be graphed as the 2D projection in the vertical plane of the route conducted by the aircraft.
+The equation for calculating this metric per aircraft is presented below.